groatnz/groatnz/pages/tech-skills.md

 Familiar with J2EE, J2ME CLDC/MIDP, Personal Java, JNI, RMI, Java Servlets, JBOSS, Tomcat.

+Over the last two years I have started migrating from Java to Rust and I am seeking an opportunity to use Rust in a commercial project.

 ## Database, Metadata and Geospatial: Proficient
-Familiar with SQL RDBMS (Oracle, MySQL, PostgreSQL/PostGIS).
-NIWA now favours PostgreSQL for new projects.
+Experienced with SQL RDBMS (Oracle, MySQL, PostgreSQL/PostGIS).
 Can design and implement data models, script queries and interface to frameworks through ORM such as Doctrine, Hibernate.

+Also now experienced with NoSQL databases including MongoDB and EAV (Entity Attribute Value) database design.

-Familiar with main Open Geospatial Consortium (OGC) protocols, GML, WFS, WMS, CSW,  OM, SOS.
+Experienced with main Open Geospatial Consortium (OGC) protocols, GML, WFS, WMS, CSW,  OM, SOS.
 Used extensively in the design of new NIWA SOA.

 Familiar with IS019115, ISO 19139, ANZLIC, MCP, Dublin Core and other metadata formats.
 Implemented the Geonetwork Metadata package (BlueNetMEST) within NIWA and extended the profile for NIWA requirements.